Course Code: FNS40615

 As part of your course you will also explore and develop a broad range of general accounting and financial industry skills, such as quality communication, professional practice, creating business documents, and making decisions in a legal context.

 Expected Study Hours: There are 620 expected study hours of work for this course.
-This equals approximately 12 hours per week of study over 12 months, however you can study at your own pace and complete the course faster if you like!
+You can study at your own pace and complete the course faster if you like!

-Assessment Methods: This course is assessed through a wide range of methods, including written questioning and activities, reflection, problem solving in scenarios or simulated activities, case studies, research, and by gathering and creating documents.
+Assessment Methods: This course is assessed through a wide range of methods, including written questioning, practical assessment, and activities, problem solving in scenarios or simulated activities, case studies, research, and by gathering and creating documents.

 The Certificate IV in Accounting FNS40615 is comprised of 13 units – 10 core units, and 3 elective units.
 Our elective course units have been carefully selected to ensure they meet the needs of a wide range of roles requiring accounting skills.